-We have audited the financial report of ipac Specialist Investment Strategies - Alternative Income Strategy No. 1 (the "Scheme"), which comprises the statement of financial position as at 30 June 2023, the statement of comprehensive income, statement of changes in net assets attributable to unitholders and statement of cash flows for the year then ended, notes to the financial statements, including a summary of significant accounting policies, and the directors' declaration.
+We have audited the financial report of ipac Specialist Investment Strategies - Alternative Income Strategy No. 1 (the "Scheme"), which comprises the statement of financial position as at 30 June 2024, the statement of comprehensive income, statement of changes in net assets attributable to unitholders and statement of cash flows for the year then ended, notes to the financial statements, including material policy information, and the directors' declaration.